 Our prosthetic services are designed to enhance your life after injury or illness.
 As your body and circumstances change, your prosthetics needs can evolve.
 We offer life-long support through our specialty services and programs.

 For more information, please call:

 Before you visit Mary Free Bed, your physician will evaluate your condition and write a prescription for a prosthesis.
-During your first visit at Orthotics & Prosthetics Services, a prosthetist will conduct a complete evaluation.
+During your first visit at Orthotics & Prosthetics + Bionics Services, a prosthetist will conduct a complete evaluation.

 You’ll talk about your medial history and activities.
 Your prosthetist will assess your range-of-motion and muscle strength and take measurements of your body.
 He or she also will make an impression of your residual limb.
 This helps to ensure a comfortable fit.

 Prostheses have many different features and options – from standard to deluxe.
 Your needs, goals and finances play a big part in choosing a prosthetic limb.

 Our prosthetics team includes board-certified prosthetists, some of whom have artificial limbs themselves.
 These professionals understand how important it is for you to have a custom prosthesis to fit your individual needs.

 Our prosthetic technicians will prepare your prosthesis through custom fabrication.
 This happens on-site in Mary Free Bed’s extensive lab.

 Function and comfort are key when fitting your prosthesis.
 You’ll receive special instructions on how to use and care for your prosthesis.
 A Mary Free Bed therapist can offer support if you need additional training.